 Welcome to Oberammergau

 Our first stop on this Bavarian ToursbyLocals day out was the massive dome monastery, Ettal Abbey.
-As we walked the freshly snowed on grounds, Simone explained how this picturesque monastery came to be.
+As we walked the freshly snowed grounds, Simone explained how this picturesque monastery came to be.
 With roots dating back to the 14th century, Ettal Abbey has seen some things.
 It was expanded in varying styles of the times and today includes a school, a brewery, a hotel, a distillery, and even a cheese factory!

 Down the road, we pulled over at an orphanage unlike any other.
-Staying true to the theme of Oberammergau, the colorful murals of several (frightening) German fairy tales are on display.
-This is part of the areas Lüftmalerei which is a fancy German word for curb appeal.
+Staying true to the theme of Oberammergau, the colourful murals of several (frightening) German fairy tales are on display.
+This is part of the area Lüftmalerei which is a fancy German word for curb appeal.
 The town of Oberammergau has held up this tradition in spectacular fashion and is a big draw for visitors from Germany and beyond.

 We strolled the town as friends do with guests, taking in the other decorated buildings while Simone filled us in on the history of the area.
 Besides the murals, Oberammergau is known for the Passion Play.
 This play takes place every 10 years and is fully put on by members of the community.
 How did this production start?
 Simone explained that in 1633 residents vowed to put on the show if spared from the bubonic plague.
 Much like staying with the tradition of painting their homes, locals have held true to this promise and put on one heck of a show.
 A pilgrimage started to see this show, one that has continued to this day.
-The popularity of the play has deemed for a state of the art theatre complete with a retracting roof!
+The popularity of the play has been deemed for a state of the art theatre complete with a retracting roof!
 Looking to catch the show?
 The next one isn’t until 2020!